-Under Belgian domestic law, however, payments of interest in respect of the Notes may normally be made without deduction of withholding tax in respect of the Notes if and as long as at the moment of payment or attribution of interest they are held by certain eligible investors (the "Eligible Investors") in an exempt securities account (an "Exempt Account") that has been opened with a financial institution that is a direct or indirect participant (a "Participant") in the Securities Settlement System.
-Euroclear, Clearstream, Frankfurt, Monte Titoli, SIX SIS, Interbolsa, Euroclear France and LuxCSD are directly or indirectly Participants for this purpose.
+Under Belgian domestic law, however, payments of interest in respect of the Notes may normally be made without deduction of withholding tax if and as long as at the moment of payment or attribution of interest they are held by certain eligible investors (the "Eligible Investors") in an exempt securities account (an "Exempt Account") that has been opened with a financial institution that is a direct or indirect participant (a "Participant") in the Securities Settlement System.
+Euroclear, Clearstream, Frankfurt, Euronext Securities Milan, SIX SIS, Euronext Securities Porto, Euroclear France and LuxCSD are directly or indirectly Participants for this purpose.